KyleGough/portfolio/README.md

 <br />

 <p>Personal portfolio website created to showcase my projects and technical skills.
-The site was first conceived in late 2016 during my first year at university and was a very simple static <strong>HTML</strong> website with vanilla <strong>CSS</strong>.
-Over the years I have actively maintained and improved the website integrating new knowledge and experience.
-This has included migration to <strong>PHP</strong>, then to <strong>React</strong> with <strong>Materialize</strong>.
-Most recently the site has been upgraded to <strong>TypeScript</strong> with <strong>Tailwind CSS</strong> and behind the scenes lots of work has gone into Hosting, CI/CD, SEO, and Linting.</p>
+Initially created as a static HTML website, the website has experienced multiple upgrades over the years including migration to PHP, Create React App, and most recently Next.js.</p>

 ## Tech Stack